LRDC Summer Undergraduate

 The program concludes with a poster session at which the interns present what they have learned to the entire LRDC community.

-The 2018 internship program will run from May 20-June 30, 2018 and all participants are expected to be in residence for the entire program.
+The 2019 internship program will run from May 20-June 30, 2019 and all participants are expected to be in residence for the entire program.
 Housing and a stipend will be provided.
 A limited number of travel supplements are available to fund student travel to and from Pittsburgh.
 Eligibility requirements: Students should have a primary field of study in an area relevant to the learning sciences.
 GPA should be over 3.0, however promise can be demonstrated through other means, such as student letters of recommendation, student background, research experience, etc. The University of Pittsburgh is an Affirmative Action, Equal Opportunity Institution.
 Women and members of under-represented minority groups are especially encouraged to apply.
+The application deadline has been extended to March 29th.
+Applications should be completed at the following website: https://form.jotform.com/81005816384152.
+Applicants will be informed of the decision by April 8th.